-5.1.1 Transfers and the Dispute Resolution Commission (DRC)
+Transfers and the Dispute Resolution Commission (DRC)

+5.2.
 A well designed system of inter-governmental transfer is an important prerequisite to ensure fiscal decentralization works well.
 The Tobago House of Assembly receives almost all of its revenues to finance its operations in the form of transfers from the Cabinet-controlled Consolidated Fund.
 In the past, transfers from the Central Government to the Tobago House of Assembly have been a major source of disagreement and contention.
 In this regard, almost all the arguments pertain to the quantum of the transfer and its predictability for planning purposes.
-In the period before 2000, the Tobago House of Assembly consistently argued that the allocations to Tobago were not sufficient to allow the Tobago House of Assembly to efficiently carry out its mandate.
+In the period before 2000, the Tobago House of Assembly has consistently argued that the allocations to Tobago were not sufficient to allow the Tobago House of Assembly to efficiently carry out its mandate.
 It has also been argued that the allocations were too unpredictable to allow for meaningful planning.
-It is these arguments over the Tobago House of Assembly's budgetary allocations that led the Tobago House of Assembly in 2000 to trigger the Dispute Resolution Commission in accordance with Section 56 of Act # 40 of 1996.
+It is these arguments over the Tobago House of Assembly's budgetary allocations that led the Tobago House of Assembly in 2000 to trigger the Dispute Resolution Commissions in accordance with section 56 of Act # 40 of 1996.
 Section 56 stipulates that a body known as the Dispute Resolution Commission (DRC) be established to resolve disputes between the Assembly and the Government on budgetary allocations to the Assembly and related matters.
-In 2000, the DRC recommended that the Tobago House of Assembly receive a percentage in the range of 4.03% to 6.9% of the national budget, to cover both recurrent and development allocations for each financial year.
-Since that time, there have been some attempts to observe, but not strictly adhere to the recommendations of the Dispute Resolution Commission.
+In 2000, the DRC recommended that the Tobago House of Assembly receive a percentage in the range of 4.03 to 6.9% of the national budget to cover both recurrent and development allocations for each financial year.
+Since that time there have been some attempt to observe, but not strictly adhere to, to the recommendations of the Dispute Resolution Commission.
 Although the recommendations of the Dispute Resolution Commission have had the effect of bringing greater predictability of resources to the THA, it is far from perfect.
-The DRC has been criticized because it is not legally binding on the Central Government, and much of it depends on the good will and the good graces of the Central Government in Trinidad.
-In addition, it does not give due recognition to the need for Tobago to catch up with the national economy.
+The DRC has been criticized because it is not legally binding on the Central Government, and much of it depends on goodwill and the good graces of the Central Government in Trinidad.
+In addition, it does not give due recommendation of the need to for Tobago to catch up with the national economy.
 Moreover, the THA is recognizing that by dialogue and moral suasion, it is possible to get resources beyond what is recommended by the DRC.
-It is noteworthy that in the post 2000 period, largely because of increased predictability provided by the DRC and the changing political circumstances, there have been far fewer arguments against the allocations.
+It is noteworthy that in the post 2000 period, largely because of increased predictability provided by the DRC and the changing political circumstances, there have been much less arguments about allocations.

-5.1.2.
 Tax Evasion and Avoidance